 Got fresh tomatoes?
 This cucumber tomato onion salad brings out the beauty of ripe tomatoes in a way you’ll want to eat again and again.

 What’s better than the sweet, juicy taste of a ripe tomato?
-Alex and I get giddy the moment they start to appear at farmers markets, in their crimson, golden, and neon green splendor.
-The great thing about fresh tomatoes is that they are at their best in simple preparations.
-And this cucumber tomato onion salad is just that: pure ingredients that when marinaded bring together the richest of flavors.
+We get giddy the moment they start to appear in their crimson, golden, and neon green splendor.
+Fresh tomatoes are at their best in simple preparations.
+This tomato cucumber salad with red onion is just that: pure ingredients that when marinaded bring together the richest of flavors.
 This salad is perfect as a side dish for meals on the patio or summer barbecues: it goes with anything and everything.
 And the flavor is like pure gold.
-Here’s how to make it!

 How to make cucumber tomato onion salad

-- Thinly slice the onion and let it soak for a few minutes in cold water.
+- Soak the onion: Thinly slice the onion and let it soak for a few minutes in cold water.
 This helps to remove the strong bite of the onion.

-- Meanwhile, cut the cucumber into half-moons and the tomato into wedges.
+- Cut the veggies: Meanwhile, cut the cucumber into half-moons and the tomato into wedges.
 Finely chop the herbs.

 Can I skip the marinading time?